-Support for this work was provided by a grant from the U.S. National Science Foundation (NSFIIS 0447623).
+Acknowledgments: Support for this work was provided by a grant from the U.S. National Science Foundation (NSFIIS 0447623).
 The findings, recommendations and opinions expressed are those of the authors and do not necessarily reflect the views of the funding agency.
+We also acknowledge co-funding for this publication from the European Commissions' 7th Framework Programme, under contract GENCOMMONS (European Research Council, grant agreement 284).
 We are especially grateful to post-doctoral fellows Sandra Haire and Meng-Shiou Shieh who provided statistical support.
+We also gratefully acknowledge the comments received at the presentation of an earlier draft of this paper at the 1st Global Thematic IASC Conference on the Knowledge Commons [Université catholique de Louvain (UCL), Louvain-la-Neuve, Belgium, from September 12th to 14th, 2012.] and of three anonymous reviewers.
 Of course, any mistakes are our responsibility alone.